AnanayG/multimodal_intrusion_detection/docs/proposal.md

 * The ability to capture footage from the colored main camera for at least 1 minute (not included in power calculations)
 * The ability to transmit captured footage and live stream over the internet

-Target Power: [1] has a total system power consumption of 340 µW, which equates to an energy expenditure of about 30J per day.
-Excluding main colored camera (which is not present in the reference design), the criteria for success would be achieveing an average energy draw that is less than 340 µW.
+Target power: [1] has a total system power consumption of 340 µW, which equates to an energy expenditure of about 30J per day.
+Excluding main colored camera (which is not present in the reference design), the criteria for success would be achieving an average energy draw that is less than 340 µW.

-Calculations indicate that the power consumption of our system in deep sleep mode (microcontroller + PIR sensor) is approximately 250 uW.
+Calculations indicate that the power consumption of our system in deep sleep mode (microcontroller + PIR sensor) is approximately 250 µW.
 Over the span of a day, our system consumes 22J.
 Accounting for the standby energy consumption, our energy budget for active mode is 160 mJ/wakeup (over 50 wakeups).
-This serves as our traget for energy consumption during uptime.
+This serves as our target for energy consumption during uptime.

 TL;DR
 Target Power: 250 µW (sleep), 160 mJ/wakeup (active)